cossssmin/esploated/README.md

 If your ESP is messing with your HTML code (and you can't do anything about it), it can lead to unexpected results, like broken layouts and poor-performing campaigns.

 Email developers like their code untouched.
-Marketers like their campaigns to perform.
+Esploated documents issues with HTML email code in ESPs.

 ## Who is it for?